Members

 Guy joined the lab in October ‘21.
 He obtained his Masters in Mathematics and Physics from the University of Warwick.
 His interests lie in simulation-based inference, particularly in its application in analysing the history of ice sheets.
 He is co-advised by Prof. Reinhard Drews.

 Jai joined the lab as a PhD student in September ‘21.
 He has a Bachelors and Masters in Electrical Engineering from Indian Institute of Technology Kanpur.
-He’s working on Bayesian modeling and inference for neuroimaging data and is co-advised by Dr. Christian Baumgartner.
+Jai develops diffusion-based generative models for medical imaging and neuroscientific data.
+He is co-advised by Dr. Christian Baumgartner.

 Julius studied Cognitive Science and Computer Science in Tübingen.
 He joined the lab in September 2021 to work on machine learning methods for physiological time series data.